m-viehl/lunar-cave/README.md

 # TOFIX
 - avoid creation of long backwards-going straight segments (triggered when an invalid cave angle is reached; use seeds for debugging)
 - implement cache busting
-- do not show "game over" when winning ^^

 # TODO
 - make difficulty configurable -> different profiles/levels, easy mode